-This fall Iowa Law is proud to welcome four new faculty to the Boyd Law Building.
+This fall Iowa Law is proud to welcome three new faculty to the Boyd Law Building this fall.

 Professor Diane Lourdes Dick joins Iowa Law from Seattle University School of Law where she was the William C. Oltman Professor of Teaching Excellence.
 Professor Alicia Solow-Niederman comes to Iowa Law from Harvard Law School, where she was a Climenko Fellow and lecturer.
 Professor Andrew Jordan joins Iowa Law from the University of Michigan Law School, where he served as a faculty fellow.

 “I am grateful for our incredibly hard-working Faculty Appointments Committee and the leadership of Professor Pettys.
 With wide-ranging experience in business and tax law, constitutional adjudication, and algorithmic accountability, Professors Diane Lourdes Dick, Andrew Jordan, and Alicia Solow-Niederman will enhance our offerings at Iowa Law and enrich our community,” said Dean Kevin Washburn.

 Todd Pettys, the H. Blair and Joan V. White Chair in Civil Litigation and chair of the Faculty Appointments Committee, shared “Whenever we set out to hire new faculty, we hope to find people who will be both superb teachers and influential scholars, while also bringing expertise in areas where we have curricular gaps that need to be filled.
 A lot of candidates might check one of those boxes but then fall short on the others.
 Those of us on the hiring committee were so proud and excited to bring these three outstanding candidates to the faculty for approval.
 Each of them comes to us with an exceptionally compelling package of strengths.”